Hokie Gold Legacy Program

 Preparation to send the ring

-Click here for Hokie Gold Donation checklist
+Follow the steps in the Hokie Gold Donation checklist

-If any rings to be donated have stones that the owner wishes to retain, they should be removed before sending the ring.
+Removal of stone If any rings to be donated have stones that the owner wishes to retain, they should be removed before sending the ring.
 Note that stones may not survive the removal process intact, especially genuine stones.

 Many class rings have synthetic stones.
 All stones that have encrusting treatments on the stone (with the exception of black onyx) are synthetic.